heyder/nessus_api/README.md

 NessusClient
 =========

-Usable, fast, simple Ruby gem for Tenable Nessus Pro v6.x, v7.x and v8.x
+Usable, fast, simple Ruby gem for Tenable Nessus Pro v6.x and v7.x

 NessusClient was designed to be simple, fast and performant through communication with Nessus over REST interface.